jaredhanson/flowstate/README.md

 This middleware emerged from the state management functionality implemented by authentication-related packages, in particular [passport-oauth2](https://www.passportjs.org/packages/passport-oauth2/) and [oauth2orize](https://www.oauth2orize.org/) which implement OAuth 2.0.
-With this package, that functionality is made generic so that it can be applied to any HTTP endpoint.
+With this package, the functionality is made generic so that it can be applied to any HTTP endpoint.

 <div align="right">